 To help you grow as a physicist, astronomer, or engineer, we have a colloquium series each semester.

 The series gives you a chance to get away from the classroom setting, hear from people in the business, and see what’s been done elsewhere.
-We usually bring in about a dozen speakers per semester, including professors from other universities and scientists from business and government .
+We usually bring in several speakers each semester, including professors from other universities and scientists from business and government .

 The colloquium is required, and you do get credit for it.
 Graduate students have to attend three series, undergraduates, one or two.